aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: When the inference server is updating or maintaining, users should be aware of the downtime, given it shouldn't affect users' workflow.

-> [!IMPORTANT] MNP-RMNP1
->
-> A notice is given to user if new edition of UI is available

-Rationale: If there is a new edition of UI is distributed, a notice on current UI should be provided for user to access to latest edition.

 ### 22.2 Data That Has to be Modified or Translated for the New System